Corporate branding is where branding agencies really earn our keep.

 Now, more than ever, people care about the companies behind the products and services they use.

-Digital and social media have resulted in unparalleled levels of corporate transparency, and customers are looking to engage with purpose-driven companies who share their values.
-They’re also looking to hold those companies accountable for their promises.
+The era of digital and social media has resulted in unparalleled levels of corporate transparency, as customers look to engage with purpose-driven companies who share their values.

-Unlike marketing, branding has a cumulative effect.
-So, the relationships you establish with customers grow deeper and more meaningful the longer they engage with your brand.
+Corporate branding ensures customers are aware of what your company stands for, and the ways it’s different than the competition.
+Unlike marketing, corporate branding has a cumulative effect.
+The relationships you establish with customers grow deeper and more meaningful the longer and more often they engage with your brand.

 How Does Corporate Branding Work?

-Once you understand its many benefits, the next question becomes, how can I put branding to work for my company?
+Once you understand its many benefits, the next question becomes, how can I put corporate branding to work for my company?

-As we mentioned earlier, there are essentially two parts of corporate branding: the corporate branding framework and corporate branding communications.
+There are essentially two parts of corporate branding: the corporate branding framework and corporate branding communications.

 Let’s take a closer look at each.